 More than 100,000 people nationwide are waiting for a lifesaving organ transplant, and more than half of those patients are people of color.
-That’s because some diseases of the kidney, heart, lung, pancreas and liver that are best treated through transplantation are found more frequently in these communities.
+That’s because some diseases of the kidney, heart, lung, pancreas and liver that are best treated through transplantation are found more frequently among minority groups.

-For example, minority communities are three times more likely to suffer from end-stage renal disease than Caucasians.
-Although it’s possible for a candidate to match a donor from another racial or ethnic background, transplant success rates increase when organs are matched between people of the same ethnic background.
+For example, minority groups are three times more likely to suffer from end-stage renal disease.
+Although it’s possible for a candidate to match a donor from another racial or ethnic background, transplant success rates may increase when organs are matched between people of the same ethnic background.

 A lack of organs donated by multicultural communities can contribute to longer waiting periods for transplantation.

 “Jacob gave me a second chance at life.
 That was the most beautiful moment in my life,” Jamie said.
 “I do all I can to help educate people on donation and transplantation because, like myself, I didn’t know anything about it.”